LloydDunn/task_list_app_deployment_terraform/README.md

 Try and see if you can spot any errors that point at database connection or database querying issues.

-There is indeed some stuff missing from our configuration to get that working.
-Before trying to fix it, try and formulate the root cause for the bug as a team as well as what you think is missing to fix it.
+Before trying to fix anything, try and formulate the root cause for the bug as a team as well as what you think is missing to fix it.

 Here is an example of what you might say:

 > The task listing app running on Elastic Beanstalk is not loading
+>
 >   ... because the GET request to `/tasks` fails with a 5xx error
+>
 > The request fails
+>
 >   ... because the app server fails to start
+>
 > The app server fails to start
+>
-    ... because it can't connect to the AWS RDS database, which it tries to do in this file ... at this line ...
+> ... because it can't connect to the AWS RDS database, which it tries to do in this file ... at this line ...
+>
 > The task listing app is unable to connect to the database because ...
+>
 > In order to connect to the database, the app needs to be provided the following credentials ... via ...

 Once you're really clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.
 </details>